tmllull/Game-of-Life-API/README.md

-# Telegram Game of Life Bot
+# Game of Life API
-Another useless Telegram Bot.

 ## About

-This project is an implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using a Telegram bot.
+This project is an implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using an API.
 The Game of Life is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.

 ## How it works

 TL;DR;

-Every message sent to the group can start the process to create a new ecosystem or evolve the current ecosystem.
+The API receive a request with a message and who send this message.
+Every request can starts the process to create a new ecosystem or evolve the current ecosystem.
 The ecosystem can die because of the normal algorithm or custom variations.
 An organism can die because of the normal algorithm or custom variations.
 Every new ecosystem, evolution or die (of the entire ecosystem, not organism) will be notified to the group.
 End.

 ---

-In this implementation, every message sent to the group where the bot is added can start the evolution process based on some probabilities.

-When a message is sent to the group, different actions come into play:
+In this implementation, every request can starts the evolution process based on some probabilities, and different actions come into play:

 NOTE: all the probabilities can be set on .env file.

 ### New ecosystem

 If there are no ecosystem alive, the probability of a new ecosystem being born is 20% by default.
 This offers some uncertainty in not knowing when a new ecosystem will be created.

 By default, the size is 5x5, and up to 3 organisms of every group (Flora and Fauna) can be born.

 ### Evolution

 When there is a living ecosystem, the probability of new evolution depends on the number of the messages received after new ecosystem born.
 By default, every message increase 1% this probability, so, at least every 100 messages the ecosystem will evolve.

 When a new evolution occurs, there are again some actions:

 #### Ecosystem

 - By default, there is a 2% that the entire ecosystem die (epidemic, meteorite, natural disaster...)
 - Every evolution can increase this probability, in order to add some "oldness" or "degradation".
 By default, every evolution increases 0,1%.

 #### Organisms

 When an ecosystem evolve, the basic algorithm for "Game of Life" starts, but with some additions.

 In this implementation, there are not only "organisms" in general; there are 2 main groups: Flora and Fauna.
 And there are a "free" interpretations about the "Trophic levels".
 In addition, every level has a "survival" value (1 to 4), that represents the probability to survive in the entire ecosystem.
 For example, a flower is more fragile than a wolf.